PowhatanSPEAR13804/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 # Comments:

+    /*
+      A very intricatly descriptive description of absolutely and totally very complex code that is utterly confusing at first glance
+    */

+    //Lorem Ipsum
+    //Oh yeah, Lorem Ipsum means nothing

+    Comments should articulate a single train of thought on a chunk or block of code

 	Only use comments if the code is not self explanatory.
     If you dont't know if the code is self explanatory, get another programmer to proof read if they are free.

 	Please put comments in the code in the proper spaces Ex on what NOT to do: if(<code>) {//comment//